Utah First Credit Union Amphitheatre

-The Utah First Credit Union Amphitheatre is an outdoor amphitheater, located in West Valley City, Utah.
+The Utah First Credit Union Amphitheatre (or simply Utah First Amphitheatre) is an outdoor amphitheater, located in West Valley City, Utah.
 From 2003 to 2024, the Amphitheater was named after USANA Health Sciences, a manufacturer of nutritional supplements.
 A new naming rights agreement with Utah First Credit Union was announced on January 23, 2024.
 It offers a view of the Wasatch Mountains.
-The venue opened July 2003.
+The venue opened July 2003, with a capacity of 25,000 people.

-Phish performed and recorded their show, on July 15, 2003, which was later released as a live album, entitled Live Phish 07.15.03.
+Concerts are generally held at the Utah First Amphitheatre from May or June through October.
+The amphitheater was fitted with two large-scale LED video displays prior to the 2019 concert season.

-The amphitheater has also played host to music festivals, including the X96 Big Ass Show, Curiosa, Crüe Fest, Crüe Fest 2 and the Uproar Festival.
+The amphitheater features concerts from a wide variety of artists, including sold-out shows from Kiss in 2014, Morgan Wallen in 2022, and the Foo Fighters in 2023.
+The venue has also played host to music festivals, including the X96 Big Ass Show, Curiosa, Crüe Fest, Crüe Fest 2 and the Uproar Festival.
 It also hosted bands and performers like Prince, Earth, Wind & Fire, Janet Jackson, Ghost, Marilyn Manson, the Red Hot Chili Peppers, Limp Bizkit, and Post Malone.
+Phish performed and recorded their show, on July 15, 2003, which was later released as a live album, entitled Live Phish 07.15.03.